Japan, S. Korea summit must overcome history to renew ties

 Both sides have signaled hopes that this summit will lead to a resumption of regular bilateral visits, although Kishida hasn’t yet announced plans for a visit to South Korea.
 Tokyo is also considering an invitation to Yoon to return to Japan as an observer at the Group of Seven summit Kishida will host in Hiroshima in May.

-A major business mission accompanying Yoon is expected to meet their Japanese counterparts.
-Masakazu Tokura, chair of the Japan Business Federation, said the two sides are considering establishing a separate, private fund to promote bilateral economy, security, culture and other key areas of cooperation.
+Yoon will be accompanied by high-profile business leaders who are expected to meet their Japanese counterparts.
+Masakazu Tokura, chair of the Japan Business Federation, said the two sides are considering establishing a separate, private fund to promote bilateral economy, culture and other key areas of cooperation.

 WHAT’S AT STAKE FOR THE REGION?